Cauliflower and Broccoli Gratin with Blue Cheese

 Next stir in the rice – there's no need to wash it – and turn the grains over in the pan so they become lightly coated and glistening with oil.
 Then add the boiling stock, along with the salt, stir once only, then cover with the lid, turn the heat to its very lowest setting and cook for 40-45 minutes.
 Don't remove the lid and don't stir the rice during cooking, because this is what will break the grains and release their starch, making the rice sticky.
-You can also watch how to make Perfect Rice in our Cookery School Video on this page.
+You can also watch how to make Perfect Rice in our Cookery School Video on this page or by clicking here.

 While the rice is cooking, make the sauce, and all you do here is place the milk, butter, flour and cayenne pepper in a saucepan and, using a balloon whisk, whisk on a medium heat, continuing until the sauce becomes thick, smooth and glossy.
 Then turn the heat to its lowest setting and give it 5 minutes to cook.
 After that, whisk in the cheese until it has melted, then season with the nutmeg, salt and freshly milled black pepper.
 Next, pre-heat the grill to its highest setting, then place a saucepan on the heat, add some boiling water from the kettle, fit a steamer in it and add the cauliflower.
 Put a lid on and time it for 4 minutes.
 After that, add the broccoli to join the cauliflower, lid on again, and time it for another 4 minutes.